bugsnag/bugsnag-silex/CONTRIBUTING.md

 =========

 1. Commit all outstanding changes
+2. Bump the version number in AbstractServiceProvider.php
-2. Update the CHANGELOG.md, and README if appropriate.
+3. Update the CHANGELOG.md, and README if appropriate.
-3. Commit, tag push
+4. Commit, tag push
     ```
     git commit -am v2.x.x
     git tag v2.x.x
     git push origin master && git push --tags
     ```
-4. Update the setup guides for PHP (and its frameworks) with any new content.
+5. Update the setup guides for PHP (and its frameworks) with any new content.